fvmassoli/survey-quantum-computation/README.md

 ## Contacts

+Have you noticed a missing or misclassified article?
+We would greatly appreciate it if you could report it to us with a Pull Request or using the form the form at the following link:

-If you have any question about our work, please contact [Dr. Fabio Valerio Massoli](mailto:fabio.massoli@isti.cnr.it)
+If you have any question about our work, please contact [Dr. Fabio Valerio Massoli](mailto:fabio.massoli@isti.cnr.it) and [Dr. Lucia Vadicamo](mailto:lucia.vadicamo@isti.cnr.it)

 Have fun! :-D